-To receive more experience in the field of journalism, Kendra studied print journalism throughout college, although she knew broadcast was what she wanted to pursue.
-She chose to receive more in-depth reporting and writing skills through print education and received broadcast experience through internships at two local stations in Arizona.
+To receive more experience in the field of journalism, I studied print journalism throughout college, even though I knew broadcast was what I really wanted to pursue.
+I decided to receive more in-depth reporting and writing skills through print education and got broadcast experience through internships at two local stations in Arizona.

 My favorite publication is the New York Times.